Benja022/todo-list/README.md

 |Until finished|
 |-|
 End with an example of gettin some data out the system or using it for a little demo

+###Deployment

+Add additional notes to deploy this a live system

+###Built With

+    ·Contribuitor Covenant - Used for the Code of C onduct

+    ·Creative Commons -Used to vhoose the license